antonrd/codemarathon-grader/README.md

 ### Running in Vagrant

 There is also a `Vagrantfile` file in the root of the project for running the grader in a Vagrant virtual box.
 This is useful if you're developing using a OS different from Ubuntu.
 You may need to tweak some of the Ansible scripts to make this work for you because the Vagrant file references these scripts in order to setup a box for you.

+After Rails 4.2 the server is only serving on `127.0.0.1`, not on `0.0.0.0` as before.
+This may be an issue for the port forwarding feature in Vagrant and VirtualBox.
+If this is not working for you, try running the server like that `rails s -p XXXX -b 0.0.0.0`.

 ### Configuration